Anna M. Wilke

 Gender Gaps in Support for Vigilante Violence

 Mob vigilantism - the punishment of alleged criminals by groups of citizens - is widespread throughout the developing world.
-Drawing on surveys with more than 10,000 respondents from hundreds of communities in Uganda, Tanzania, and South Africa, we show that women are more likely than men to support mob vigilantism.
-This result runs counter to a large literature in public opinion that finds women are less supportive of violence than men across a variety of domains throughout industrialized contexts.
-Drawing on qualitative evidence, a vignette experiment in Uganda, and additional survey measures from Tanzania, we show that men and women differ in their beliefs about mob vigilantism.
+Drawing on surveys with more than 13,000 respondents from Uganda, Tanzania, and South Africa, this paper shows women are more likely than men to support mob vigilantism.
+Qualitative evidence, a vignette experiment and survey measures suggest men and women differ in their beliefs about mob vigilantism.
 Men are more convinced that mob vigilantism creates risks of false accusation for those who do not commit crime.
-We trace this divergence in beliefs to differences in the extent to which men and women are at personal risk of being accused of a crime that they did not commit.
-Our results speak against the notion that women are inherently more peaceful than men and highlight the role that beliefs play in the link between gender and views about violence.
+I trace this divergence in beliefs to differences in men’s and women’s personal risk of being accused of a crime that they did not commit.
+The results speak against the notion that women are inherently more opposed to violence than men.

 Countering Violence Against Women by Encouraging Disclosure: A Mass Media Experiment in Rural Uganda